Xochitl Marsilli-VargasAssociate Professor of SpanishDirector of Graduate Studies

 Biography

 Dr. Marsilli-Vargas was born and raised in Mexico City.
-Her scholarly work centers on the reception and circulation of health discourses, media technologies, intercultural communication, and linguistic analysis.
-The empirical basis of her research has been Mexico, the United States and Argentina, where she has conducted extensive ethnographic fieldwork in rural, institutional, and urban contexts including U.S. Latino/a populations.
-Her teaching experience includes upper-level and introductory courses at the University of California, Berkeley, the National University of Anthropology and History in Mexico City, and the University of San Francisco.
+Her scholarly work centers on the reception and circulation of health discourses, listening practices, media technologies, intercultural communication, immigration, vulnerability, and linguistic analysis.
+The empirical basis of her research has been Mexico, the United States, and Argentina, where she has conducted extensive ethnographic fieldwork in rural, institutional, and urban contexts including U.S. Latino/a/x populations.

-Dr. Marsilli-Vargas holds a Licenciatura in Social Anthropology from the Escuela Nacional de Antropología e Historia.
-She wrote a thesis named La Enfermedad del Mito where she traced the concept of melancholy to its later transformation to depression by analyzing how this malady was conceptualized in different historical contexts.
-She then moved to New York City to work on a Master degree in semiotics at Columbia University.
-In her Master thesis entitled “The Power to Say No: Reviewing Asymmetry, An Analysis of Discourse Strategies in Doctor-Patient Interviews,” she analyzed how talk is negotiated between doctors and patients during medical encounters by analyzing recordings of clinical sessions between psychiatrists and patients at the New York State Psychiatric Institute.
+Dr. Marsilli-Vargas holds a Licenciatura in Social Anthropology from the Escuela Nacional de Antropología e Historia in Mexico City, where she wrote a thesis tracing the concept of melancholy to its later transformation to depression by analyzing how this malady was conceptualized in different historical contexts.
+She then moved to New York City to complete a Masters degree in Anthropology at Columbia University.
+In her Masters thesis, "The Power to Say No: Reviewing Asymmetry, An Analysis of Discourse Strategies in Doctor-Patient Interviews," she analyzed how talk is negotiated between doctors and patients during medical encounters using recordings of clinical sessions at the New York State Psychiatric Institute.

 Publications